spruceid/siwe/README.md

 of this implementation.

 ## Mono Repo Install and Build
-Run `npm install` to install dependencies, then `npm run bootstrap` to link the dependencies in their respective packages.
-Afteward run `npm run build` to build the library.
+Run `npm install` to install dependencies, then `npm run build` to build the library.
 Development can occur on the `package/*` level with tests being run on each package itself.

 To run all tests: `npm run test`